-Table 5-6 shows the recorded cost of BASs on the five bridge projects implemented in this study.
+Table 5-6 Cost1 of BAS Designs Implemented in this Project shows the recorded cost of BASs on the five bridge projects implemented in this study.
 The costs are for BASs with different widths and lengths and don't include the cost of sleeper slabs but include the cost of base preparation for the BASs.
-Column 5 of

-Table 5-6 shows for each project the percent decrease in cost compared to \$55,316 which is the estimated cost for two standard 38 ft. wide BASs.
+Column 5 of Table 5-6 shows for each project the percent decrease in cost compared to \$55,316 which is the estimated cost for two standard 38 ft. wide BASs.
 Results clearly show that the new CIP solutions proposed to MoDOT have lower costs compared to the current standard BAS.
 Assuming the new CIP designs perform as predicted by the numerical analysis and provide a service life equal or better than the service life of the standard BAS design, MoDOT can realize significant cost savings by switching to the new proposed BAS designs.
-The cost saving for the proposed PCPS BAS design is not as clear as the CIP solutions due to big differences in panel costs and total construction costs between the two implementation projects.
+The cost savings for the proposed PCPS BAS design is not as clear as the CIP solutions due to big differences in panel costs and total construction costs between the two implementation projects.
 However, results clearly indicate that the cost of the new PCPS BAS solution is not higher compared to the standard BAS design.
 Assuming a similar initial cost, if the PCPS BASs provide a longer service life with lower maintenance costs as expected, they can provide lower life cycle costs to MoDOT.
 Compared to CIP construction, PCPS panels are produced in a controlled environment with better construction quality control and they are designed to support the traffic loads even in case of 75% base support loss due to erosion.
-In case of simple settlement without cracking the PCPS BASs can be quickly brought back to level using an asphalt wedge since they are overlaid with a 2 inch HMAC (Hot Mix Asphalt Concrete) wearing surface.
+In case of simple settlement without cracking the PCPS BASs can be quickly brought back to level using an asphalt wedge since they are overlaid with a 2 inch asphalt wearing surface.
 Although there are no significant differences in initial cost for new construction, this project shows that the PCPS BAS solution could be a very advantageous alternative for replacement of existing BASs.
 Both implementation projects showed that with a stricter dimension tolerance control, straight tie rods, and better base preparation, PCPS slabs can be placed in a 4 hour period using a small capacity crane and a small crew.
-Considering demolition of existing slab and 2 inch HMAC overlay activities, an existing BAS can be replaced in a day and opened to traffic with the PCPS BAS system.
+Considering demolition of existing slab and 2 inch asphalt overlay activities, an existing BAS can be replaced in a day and opened to traffic with the PCPS BAS system.
+In the case of CIP BAS, even if formwork, steel placement, and pouring is done in one day, MoDOT highway specifications section 502 requires the concrete to reach 3000 psi before it can be opened to traffic.
+Strength gain depends on site and curing conditions, however considering that conventional 4000 psi concrete gains 60-70% of its strength at 7 days, we can assume curing of at least 5-7 days would be necessary before opening the CIP BAS to traffic.